shivampaw/UltimateCRM/readme.md

 * Clients can view and pay invoice through Stripe integration
 * Emails sent when a new admin or client account is created, a client invoice or project is created and a client invoice is paid.

-## Setup / Usage / Installation / Troubleshooting
+## Requirements / Installation / Troubleshooting
 Need help getting started?
 Here's where to look!
 ### Requirements
 This CRM runs with Laravel 5.2 for which the requirements are as follows: